 \section{Methodology}

-Inspired by Google DeepMind's AlphaEvolve~\cite{alphaevolve_whitepaper}, \method{} integrates an evolutionary framework with Large Language Models (LLMs) to optimize programs.
-The architecture is based on the island genetic algorithm~\citep{islands_paper}.
-This model maintains multiple populations (islands), each evolving independently and periodically exchanging their best-performing individuals (migration).
-The migration step occurs according to a predefined graph (migration topology) whose nodes are islands and whose edges determine the migration paths.
-This approach enhances the amount of concurrent solutions being evaluated and the overall population diversity, while also allowing for successful solutions to propagate across the entire search effort, thus being a core component of our system.
-At each epoch $t$, every island $i$ maintains a population of prompts $\mathcal{P}_t^i$ and solutions $\mathcal{S}_t^i$.
+\method{} integrates an evolutionary framework with LLMs to optimize programs.
+The architecture is based on the island genetic algorithm~\citep{islands_paper}: multiple populations (islands) evolve independently and periodically exchange their best-performing individuals (migration) according to a predefined topology.
+This design improves concurrent evaluation, maintains diversity, and propagates successful solutions across the search.
+At each epoch $t$, every island $i$ maintains a population of prompts $\mathcal{P}_t^i$ and solutions $\mathcal{S}_t^i$. \method{} operates through an iterative process that progressively enhances populations of prompts and solutions via three components.
+Evolutionary Operators (Section~\ref{sec:operators}) generate new individuals, balancing exploration and exploitation.
+An LLM Ensemble (Section~\ref{sec:ensemble}) provides the generative engine for code modification and recombination.
+Population Management (Section~\ref{sec:population}) handles evaluation, fitness tracking, migration, and archive updates.

-\method{} operates through an iterative process designed to progressively enhance parallel populations of prompts/solutions.
-This process integrates three key components.
-The generation of new individuals is driven by a set of \textbf{Evolutionary Operators} (Section~\ref{sec:operators}), which sample from the population to balance the exploration of novel strategies with the exploitation of promising ones.
-These operators leverage an \textbf{LLM Ensemble for Solution Generation} (Section~\ref{sec:ensemble}) as the underlying engine for all code modifications.
-The entire evolutionary cycle is orchestrated by the \textbf{Population Management} module (Section~\ref{sec:population}), which handles solution evaluation, maintains population fitness, and manages the migration of top-performing individuals between islands.